 Some of our older PDFs do not meet accessibility standards – for example, they may not be fully accessible to a screen reader.
 We are working to replace all of this content where possible, and all new content created for the website is designed to be available in multiple formats.

 Occasionally we have produced or been provided with externally produced artwork where text is placed over images and the text size may not be as large as we would like.
-This will be avoided at all where possible and we will ensure that any information displayed in this manner is also available in an accessible format.
+This will be avoided at all where possible and we will ensure that any information displayed in this manner is also available in an accessible format on the page.

 If you find any problems that are not listed on this page or think we are not meeting the requirements of the accessibility regulations, please contact us via our Feedback and Complaints page.